nuttlabs/notion-vip/md/Notion VIP/Notion Projects- Explained—with Crucial Recommendations.md

 This `Rollup` displays the percentage of the project’s related tasks marked “Done.” _In my enhanced version, I call it “Progress.”._

 #### Is Blocking and Blocked By
-These are reciprocal `Relation` properties. **Is Blocking** is used for to display dependencies in the timeline view.
+These are `Relation` properties. **Is Blocking** is used for to display dependencies in the timeline view.

 ### Project Template
 With the Projects database template, when you open a project, its inner page contains: